Bing Banff Boom

 How did the Rockies earn their name?

 For those of you who have been to the Rockies or seen photos the answer to this question might seem self-evident but objectively, it’s difficult to discern any observable difference between the mountains of this range from many other mountain ranges in the American west.
-In fact, 18th century Spanish explorers and soldiers coming from the south referred to sections of the Rockies as La Sierra de la Grulla (Mountains of the Crane) and La Sierra del Amagre (Mountains of Red Earth).
+In fact, an article in the Denver Post notes that 18th century Spanish explorers and soldiers coming from the south referred to sections of the Rockies as La Sierra de la Grulla (Mountains of the Crane) and La Sierra del Amagre (Mountains of Red Earth).

 Coming from the east, as evidenced by a 1730 map, the earliest French explorers called them les Montaignes de Pierres Brilliantes or Mountains of Bright Stones often translated to English as Shining Mountains.